Tracks of the Deep South

 Your journey continues to Jackson today.
 The capital of Mississippi, this city hosts many significant sights of the civil rights movement.
 These include the Medgar Evers Home Museum and the landmark Mississippi State Capitol building. in LeFleur’s Bluff State Park.
 From here, perhaps visit the West Tennessee Delta Heritage Center for a tour celebrating the region’s music and history (own expense).
 Then it’s time to head for Memphis on the mighty Mississippi River.

 Today introduces the sights of Memphis’ extraordinary musical history.
-Visit the famous Sun Studios.
+In the morning, visit Graceland.
+Later, visit the famous Sun Studios.
 Laying claim as the birthplace of rock ‘n’ roll, this amazing piece of rock music history recorded acts from Elvis Presley to Jerry Lee Lewis and Johnny Cash.
-As evening draws in, Beale Street’s live music is a mustvisit.
+As evening draws in, Beale Street’s live music is a must-visit.
 Here blues from the delta found a home before moving on to influence the world’s musical tastes.

 Memphis, Hammond, New Orleans

-During today’s rail journey, stop in the city of Hammond and be transported back in time on a tour of Oak Alley Plantation, located on the banks of the Mississippi.
-Continue to New Orleans for a threenight stay.
+This morning you’ll board Amtrak’s City of New Orleans service, heading through Mississippi to Louisiana.
+Stopping in the city of Hammond, you’ll be transported back in time on a tour of Oak Alley Plantation, located on the banks of the Mississippi, before continuing to New Orleans for a three-night stay.

-Stay: Three Nights, New Orleans, Hampton Inn Downtown
+Stay: Three Nights, AC Hotel New Orleans Bourbon

-This morning, enjoy a walking tour of New Orleans French Quarter.
-Then after lunch join a sightseeing jazz cruise along the Mississippi, followed by free time to make your own discoveries in one of the world’s most iconic cities.
+This morning, enjoy a walking tour of New Orleans’ French Quarter.
+Be sure to stop at Cafe Du Monde for beignets (donuts) and a coffee.
+After lunch, take a cruise along the Mississippi, joined by a local historian, who shares insights into the city’s past, as you sail downriver to the Jean Lafitte National Historical Park and the historic Chalmette Battlefield.
+You’ll also have the chance to meet National Park Rangers during a guided shore excursion at the battlefield, followed by free time to make your own discoveries in one of the world’s most iconic cities.
 The ‘Big Easy’ boasts unique architecture, influenced by Spanish, French, Creole and American styles, representative of the cultural melting pot that the city has become.
-Perhaps take a stroll and absorb these influences or sample some of the cuisine for which New Orleans is famous.
+Perhaps take a stroll and experience these influences or sample some of the cuisine for which New Orleans is famous.

 Today, continue your discovery of New Orleans.
 Perhaps walk to the Mardi Gras Grandstand, the venue for the city’s famous annual parade.